St. David's School employee accused of taking upskirt photos of student

-RALEIGH (WTVD) -- An employee at St. David's School in Raleigh was accused of taking explicit photos of a student at the school.
+RALEIGH, N.C.
+(WTVD) -- An employee at St. David's School in Raleigh -- whose wife is soon expecting their first child -- was accused of taking explicit photos of a student at the school.

 Raleigh Police Department arrested Todd Aberts, 37, saying he took upskirt images of an 18-year-old student while on campus.